-The release of endorphins also impacts emotional wellbeing.
+The release of endorphins also impacts emotional well-being.
 This is marked by a reduction in stress, anxiety, and depression.
-Improvements of mood and self-esteem can occur when endorphins are released.
+Improvements in mood and self-esteem can occur when endorphins are released.

 They are an essential part of daily life, allowing for a wide range of human experiences.
-Endorphins protect people from many painful or unpleasant experiences as well as encourage some positive behaviors.
+Endorphins protect people from many painful or unpleasant experiences and encourage some positive behaviors.

 What is Dopamine?

 Dopamine is a neurotransmitter.
 It is produced in the adrenal gland.
 It’s known for its impact on the experience of pleasure and its motivational qualities.

 Taking drugs that overstimulate the dopamine reward system can reduce the actual benefits sought.
 Tolerance to drugs and other triggers of significant releases of dopamine is developed.
 Many drug users experience an inability to get the same effect from the same amount of a substance.
 This leads to the user ingesting an increasing amount of a substance to get the same result.